kustomweb/snakefusion/README.md

 # snakefusion
-Javascript translation of CodeBullet SnakeFusion AI
+Port of CodeBullet's SnakeFusion AI from Java to Javascript

 https://github.com/Code-Bullet/SnakeFusion